Nevenall/ghosting-the-edge/03 Gearing Up.md

 ## Gear Catalog

-::: sidebar left quoted
+::: quote left Can-a-Bass.
+Dis Fixer
 You want to make it out there?
 Sure you do!
 So does every meatsack in the Dis and we both know surviving here takes a gritty mash of guts and gear.
 If you've got the guts, then I've got the gear for you boy'o.
 I've got yer Maglin Enforcer smart-linked combat shotgun, SlashRazor Hot Nerve Wires.
 I've even got your Titania Lux Spacedrop rated Assault Armor.
 You bet I do!
-– Can-a-Bass.
-Dis Fixer
 :::

 ### Upgrades